handsontable/handsontable/examples/templates/README.md

 First off, create a new branch in order to keep the development process clean.

 Inside the `examples/templates` directory where all templates for future code examples live.
-You can see that we have templates for examples made in React, Angular, Vue, and of course vanilla JavaScript.
+You can see that we have templates for examples made in React, Angular, Vue, and of course Vanilla JavaScript.

 To create a new code example in Vanilla JavaScript to be used in the Handsontable official documentation, we need to make use of the template from the `examples/templates/js` directory.